raravena80/blog/content/post/2018-04-07-running-scylla-in-kata.md

 The Kata community has been busy getting the first release out the door.

 Virtual Machines have been around in the industry for over 20 years.
 One of the most attractive features of Kata is that it runs containers in VMs and VMs are very stable and provide very good isolation of your compute resources hardware.
-Furthermore, virtualization systems like KVM, Xen and VMware provide multiple ways to attach to a dedicated storage.
-The go even further by some vendors like VMware take this step even further by providing things like storage VMotion.
+Furthermore, virtualization systems like KVM, Xen and VMware provide multiple ways to attach to dedicated storage.
+They go even further by some vendors like VMware take this step even further by providing things like storage VMotion.

-With that, I set about running a 2 node ScyllaDB cluster in Kata containers and running some simple benchmarks.
-If you are not familiar with Scylla, it's a high performance Cassandra clone written from scratch in C++.
+With that, I set about running a two node ScyllaDB cluster in Kata containers and running some simple benchmarks.
+If you are not familiar with Scylla, it's a high-performance Cassandra clone written from scratch in C++.
 The folks that started ScyllaDB are the same folks that started the KVM project that eventually made it into the Linux Kernel.

 I used a single C2S bare metal machine from [ScaleWay](https://www.scaleway.com)